Joeri1324/Universally-Hard-Hamiltonian-Cycle-Problem-Instances/README.md

 are ordered by graph density.

 ## Results
-A tabular overview of our results can be found in [results.xlsx](results/results.xlsx) or [results.ods](results/results.ods) depending on the program you use for vieweing tabular data.
+A tabular overview of our results can be found in [results.xlsx](results/results.xlsx) or [results.ods](results/results.ods) depending on the program you use for viewing tabular data.

 ## Images
 **Performance of 6 algorithms on the 91,000 graphs in the dataset, compared with the top instances evolved via a PPA algorithm.**